execRooted/useful-software/README.md

 	python -m PyInstaller --onefile --icon=theIcon.ico pythonFile.py

-** Make sure the icon is in the same directory as the Python file you want to turn into a executable.
+**Make sure the icon is in the same directory as the Python file you want to turn into a executable.**
- - I have included the file of my pfp in the main branch.
+ - I have included the file of my pfp in the main branch, as a .ico.
+(Named theIcon.ico).

 Check inside the dist folder, there will be your .exe.